logto-io/rfcs/draft/0004-experience-api.md

    - `userId`: NULL.
 The user has not been identified yet.
    - `interactionEvent`: OPTIONAL.
 The interaction event may or may not be specified.
    - `verificationRecords`: OPTIONAL.
 Verification records may be created but not verified yet.
    - `profile`: NULL.
-The user can not provide profile data until they are identified and verified.
+The user cannot provide profile data until they are identified and verified.

 2. Identified: The user is identified by at least one verified identifier.